 To implement the changes quickly to keep up with the client’s evolving needs, the design team made changes without the concurrence of the development team.
 This gave a tough time for the development team and the developers felt that their time and effort were wasted as they had to rewrite much of the code.
 This created friction between the developers and the designers, with each side blaming the other for the issues they were experiencing.

-We understood that similar situations might arise in the future too and devised an approach to address it, which helped us significantly over the years.
+We understood that similar situations might arise in the future too and devised an approach to address it, which has helped our front end development services evolve significantly.

 - We rolled out a clear process for managing design changes.